isabelastolf/estrutura_de_dados/README.md

 Adding a node to the end of the list requires us to:
 - create the new node, that receives the value,
 - check if the list has length equals to zero so we can set head and tail to the new node
-- if not, we set the new current tail node to point to the new node, filling the nullptr, then set the tail pointer to point to the new node.
+- if not, we set the current tail node to point to the new node, filling the nullptr, then set the tail pointer to point to the new node.
 - increasing the length through i++

 ### Pop